 In-house versus outsourcing - what option to choose?
 Read In-house vs outsourcing: which software development practice to follow

 Summing up, we can add that mobile technology in healthcare really change the world and improve patients’ experience substantially.
-So if you are looking for a good and reliable software development company to create a custom mobile medical app for your hospital or healthcare organization, don’t hesitate to [contact us](internal: undefined!
+So if you are looking for a good and reliable software development company to create a custom mobile medical app for your hospital or healthcare organization, don’t hesitate to contact us!
 Our requirements managers will provide you with all possible options.